 He was the prime minister of a new born nation, she was the wife of the last Viceroy representing an empire where, once it was said, the sun never set..
 Read More…

-to be discreet about it.
+January 26, 2014, Sunday: Jawaharlal Nehru wrote to Edwina Mountbatten continuously for twelve long years from 1948 and chose not to be discreet about it, says one of his biographers.
 Nehru at that time was 68 and Edwina ten years younger.
 Little did they realize that time was not in their favor.
 A year later, in 1960, Edwina died alone in her sleep while on a trip to Borneo.
 Beside her bed was her treasure of Nehru’s letters, and the blue satin ribbon that held them together lay open.

 After India had acquired independence from Britain, the Mountbattens made many visits to the country.
 The biographer in the family and the younger daughter of the Mountbattens Pamela Hicks acknowledges that it was at this time love blossomed between the lonely Nehru and her mother. ’My mother already had lovers.
 My father was inured to it.
 It broke his heart the first time, but it was somehow different with Nehru,’ she wrote.
 Mountbatten himself at that stage confided to his elder daughter Patricia, ‘She and Jawaharlal (Nehru) are so sweet together, they really dote on each other.’